cpilson/CoderCamps-real_world_react/README.md

 return { ...state, redirectTo: redirectUrl };
 ```
 * We are now able to edit an article that we have previously published.

+# Part 20a
+* FILESTACK SUPPORT for picking a profile image.
+  * Awwww, yiss.